ForkKILLET/cuiping.js/README.md

 ## Experience

 You can experience the demo at [icelava.top](https://icelava.top/cuiping.js/):
-- Try to input _Cuiping formula_ and view rendered results in real time.
+- Try to input _Cuiping formula_ and view rendered results in real time
-- Save the formulas you tried to browser.
+- Save the formulas you tried to browser
-- Modify the rendering configuration at any time.
+- Modify the rendering configuration at any time
-- Check some preset examples and edit them.
+- Check some preset examples and edit them
-- Hover over the rendering result to copy _Cuiping formula_ or download SVG images.
+- Hover over the rendering result to copy _Cuiping formula_ or download SVG images

 ## Usage